Skip to content

 Important Note on Existing Parent–Child Relationships

-If records are already associated with each other, Koalify will not flag that same relationship again.
+If records are already associated with each other, Koalify will not flag that relationship again.
+It will move to the next best match in the set.
+To avoid unexpected behaviour, either:

 Fully Automate the Process